-HPE applies a number of performance improvement methodologies based on lean thinking, systems theory, and behavioral science.
+HPE applies a number of performance improvement methodologies based on Lean Thinking, Six Sigma, systems theory, and behavioral science.
 No matter which service, you will find our process to be systematic, collaborative, and evidence-based.

 HPE applies a wide variety of performance improvement methods:

 Rummler-Brache Process Improvement